cfretty/cfretty.github.io/_tabs/about.md

 - Embracing my transition to crone

 ## About this site
-As noted, I haven't been a full-time writer in a while.
+I haven't been a full-time writer in a while.
 I want a personal portfolio with some up-to-date writing samples.
 I am also learning a bit about various techniques to create and maintain blogs.

 Since I’m here, I will add posts on personal topics, hence northern miscellany.